 Pictures leaked to the BBC by an unnamed member of a national delegation showed a filthy leaking toilet, a stained and dirty shower, a bed with muddy dog paw prints on it, as well as rubble and water-logging.

 “It’s tremendously disappointing,” New Zealand’s Games chief Mike Stanley said in a statement.
+“The long list of outstanding issues has made it clear the village will now not be ready for New Zealand athletes to move in as planned.”

 Andrew Pipe, the president of Canada’s Games delegation, launched a scathing attack on the Indian organisers.